haarry9/haarry9.github.io/content/_index.md

       title: '📚 My Mission'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a computer science engineer with a passion for **data science** and **AI**.
+I am also an enthusiatic coder profient in **Python** and **SQL**.
+I blog about data science, machine learning, deep learning techniques and business cases.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I am dedicated to harnessing the power of data to uncover insights, drive innovation, and solve complex business problems.
+I apply a range of **data visualization** and **statistical analysis** techniques to interpret data, and use **machine learning algorithms** to extract meaningful patterns in data that can address business problems.
+I am committed to continuous learning and staying at the forefront of technological advancements to tackle real-world challenges.

         Please reach out to collaborate 😃
       button:
           text: Get Started